Mountain View Cemetery perimeter plans

 Background

 The MVC is situated west of Fraser Street, between 31st and 43rd Avenues.
 The cemetery comprises 106 acres of land and has over 92,000 grave sites and more than 145,000 interred remains.
-MVC is an essential part of the Vancouver landscape, serving as a memorialization space for the past, present, and future.
+MVC is an essential part of the Vancouver landscape, serving as a memorial spaces space for the past, present, and future.
 The cemetery requires continuous maintenance and attention to ensure its beauty, longevity, and continued viability.

 Process

-A public engagement process to to gather public feedback on enhancing the cemetery's entrances, fences, and hedges while preserving the cemetery's cultural heritage closed on March 17, 2023.
+A public engagement process to gather public feedback on enhancing the cemetery's entrances, fences, and hedges while preserving the cemetery's cultural heritage closed on March 17, 2023.
 What we heard is available in the Mountain View cemetery perimeter plan engagement summary (PDF, 1.6 MB).
-Proposed changes and perimeter plans will be available in 2024.